data-dot-all/dataall/pages/code.md

 **Let's take an example**

 We perform one type (GraphQL type) of API calls referent to data.all environments.
-Hence, we created an Object called "Environment" by adding a sub-directory with the above listed modules.
+Hence, we created an Object called "Environment" by adding a GraphQL Type with the above listed modules.
-In `schema.py` we defined the schema of the Environment, note that the results of a subquery can be part of the schema.
+In `schema.py` we defined the schema of the Environment.
+The schema can define fields from subqueries.

 Now let's see how to add an API call for the creation of Environments.
 Since creating an environment is a mutation (it modifies the object), we added a MutationField in the `mutations.py` script with the